-Dr. John Diaz is an assistant professor of extension education in the Department of Agricultural Education and Communication at the University of Florida.
-He focuses on program evaluation, behavior change, social marketing and local resilience.
-Diaz has a split assignment with responsibilities in research, extension and teaching.
+Dr. John Diaz is an Associate Professor and Extension Specialist in the Department of Agricultural Education and Communication (AEC) at the University of Florida.
+He focuses on program evaluation, community development, behavior change, social marketing, and local resilience.
+Diaz has responsibilities in research, extension, and teaching.

-Diaz research focus is on understanding the factors that influence behavior change and practice adoption among various stakeholder groups in extension activities related to local food systems, nutrition and wellness, natural resource management, conservation and community capacity building.
-As an interdisciplinary scholar, he earned two bachelor’s degrees, a master’s degree and doctorate from North Carolina State University.
+Dr. Diaz's research focuses on understanding the factors that influence behavior change, practice adoption, and measures of equity and inclusion among various stakeholder groups in extension activities related to local food systems, nutrition and wellness, natural resource management, conservation and community capacity building.

-Diaz's extension program supports the mission of the University of Florida by developing strategies for creating and measuring impacts of Extension programs through program planning and evaluation.
-Extension programming focuses on enhancing the program development and evaluation competencies of extension and outreach professionals across a breadth of program areas.
+Diaz's extension program supports the mission of the University of Florida by developing strategies for developing resilient communities and measuring impacts of Extension programs.
+He focuses on enhancing the community development and evaluation competencies of extension and outreach professionals across a breadth of program areas.

 Dr. Diaz also provides key leadership for IFAS in his role as the president of the Coalition of Florida Extension Educators for Latino Communities (CAFE Latino).
 Diaz led the development of these new organizations that now provide key services to Florida Cooperative Extension, so educators have the capacity and competency to serve the needs of Florida's multicultural audiences.